visol/ext-cloudinary/README.md

 ```shell script
 https://domain.tld/?type=1573555440
 ```

-**Beware**: do not rename, move or delete file in the Cloudinary Manager.
-TYPO3 will not know it as currently implement.
-Uploading a new file will not be a problem though.
+**Beware**: Do not rename, move or delete files in the Cloudinary Media Library.
+TYPO3 will not know about the change.
+We may need to implement a web hook.
+For now, it is necessary to perform these action in the File module in the Backend.

 Source of inspiration
 ---------------------